Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 \subsection{Full Case}

 We now consider the full problem where both diffusion and adsorption processes lead to fluctuations.
+Notably, in this case the results from the previous two sections do not add linearly, \textit{i.e.} we have $S_{N}(f) \neq S_{\rm on}(f) + S_{\rm off}(f)$.
+In practice, this is due to the presence of cross-correlations in the fluctuations, and the spectrum of the total number of particles in the channel is the sum of 4 terms

-Notably, in this case the results from the previous two sections do not add linearly.
-Instead, we observe a much more complicated picture, both in the analytical expressions in Eq.~\eqref{eqn:psd} and in the shapes and behavior of the PSDs, although some distinguishable ``common'' scaling regimes are reached.
-To build intuition, we therefore consider the following limiting cases: \begin{enumerate} \item Slow diffusion, fast adsorption/desorption: $\tau_{\rm sys} \sim \tau_{\rm cha} \gg \tau_{\rm ads} \sim \tau_{\rm des}$ \item Fast diffusion, slow adsorption/desorption: $\tau_{\rm sys} \sim \tau_{\rm cha} \ll \tau_{\rm ads} \sim \tau_{\rm des}$ \item All processes have comparable timescales: $\tau_{\rm sys} \sim \tau_{\rm cha} \sim \tau_{\rm ads} \sim \tau_{\rm des}$ \item Fast adsorption compared to desorption: $\tau_{\rm des} \gg \tau_{\rm sys} \sim \tau_{\rm cha} \gg \tau_{\rm ads}$ \end{enumerate} We refer to the power spectra of the total particles in the channel, the adsorbed particles, and the free particles in the channel as the ``total PSD'', ``bound PSD'', and ``free PSD'', respectively.
+The cross-correlation terms are in general non-trivial (see Appendix~\ref{app:othercorrelations}).
+Although we now observe a much more complicated picture, both in the analytical expressions in Eq.~\eqref{eqn:psd} and in the shapes and behavior of the PSDs, some distinguishable ``common'' scaling regimes are reached which we discuss below.
+To build intuition, it is useful to consider the following limiting cases: \begin{enumerate} \item Slow diffusion, fast adsorption/desorption: $\tau_{\rm sys} \sim \tau_{\rm cha} \gg \tau_{\rm ads} \sim \tau_{\rm des}$ \item Fast diffusion, slow adsorption/desorption: $\tau_{\rm sys} \sim \tau_{\rm cha} \ll \tau_{\rm ads} \sim \tau_{\rm des}$ \item All processes have comparable timescales: $\tau_{\rm sys} \sim \tau_{\rm cha} \sim \tau_{\rm ads} \sim \tau_{\rm des}$ \item Fast adsorption compared to desorption: $\tau_{\rm des} \gg \tau_{\rm sys} \sim \tau_{\rm cha} \gg \tau_{\rm ads}$ \end{enumerate} We refer to the power spectra of the total particles in the channel, the adsorbed particles, and the free particles in the channel as the ``total PSD'', ``bound PSD'', and ``free PSD'', respectively.
 The first two cases we consider in detail in the main text, and the second two in Appendix~\ref{app:extraresults}.
 Note that in the following, the dimensionless timescale $\tau_0 = L_0^2/2D$ refers to the time to diffuse across the channel.